Solar Energy Transportation

 - Maintainable electric motor

-- There isn’t any buildup of heat.
+- There isn’t any heat buildup

 - The most efficient marine propulsion system that is